Untangling the Web: Dividing Co-Ownership of Property

 Co-Owned real estate

 Co-owned Real Estate.
-The co-ownership of real estate can arise in many different ways.
+The joint ownership of property can arise in many different ways.
 Many times, it is with the best intentions that the parties decide to own property together.
 Co-ownership often arises from:

 • A devise in a Will or a conveyance by a Trust to several individuals as co-owners;